cjus/nodejs-presentation-advanced/presenter-notes.md

 Let’s do a quick recap before diving into more advanced Node topics.

-So we discussed node as a JavaScript execution engine because node is an application - which contains an embedded JavaScript interpreter for running JavaScript programs.
+So we discussed node as a JavaScript execution engine because Node is an application - which contains an embedded JavaScript interpreter for running JavaScript programs.

 Node is actually much more, but this simple definition serves as a foundation for learning more about Node.